-When forced to choose between a family child care home or center and asked why they selected that option, those who chose center described feeling more comfortable because parents perceived that centers follow regulations and guidelines, are more clean/sanitized, have more space and seem more professional than other types of care. have control and limit who enters the premises, have a curriculum, and can help with homework.
+When asked to describe why they chose their preferred child care setting, several themes emerged.
+Many parents mentioned trusting people they already know to follow cleaning, safety, and social distancing protocols, whether it's a child care provider or family, friend, or neighbor.
+When forced to choose between a family child care home or center and asked why they selected that option, those who chose center mentioned feeling more comfortable because centers follow regulations and guidelines, including CDC guidelines, they're more clean and sanitized and seem more professional, they have more space, they control and limit who enters the premises, they have a curriculum, they can help with homework, they have cameras, and parents don't trust other people's homes, including who comes in and out.